Efrem Zimbalist Jr.

-Efrem Zimbalist Jr. (November 30, 1918 – May 2, 2014) was an American actor best known for his starring roles in the television series 77 Sunset Strip and The F.B.I.
-He is also known as recurring character "Dandy Jim Buckley" in the series Maverick and as the voice of Alfred Pennyworth in the DC Animated Universe.
+Efrem Zimbalist Jr. (November 30, 1918 – May 2, 2014) was an American actor and theatre producer.
+Known for his "mellifluous voice and air of sophistication," he was known to television audiences for his starring roles on the crime drama series 77 Sunset Strip (1958–64) and The F.B.I.
+(1965–74), his recurring role as "Dandy Jim" Buckley on Maverick (1957–58), and as the voice of Alfred Pennyworth in the DC Animated Universe.
+He also appeared in numerous films and on the Broadway stage.
+He was a Golden Globe Award winner (out of four total nominations) and a two-time Primetime Emmy Award nominee.

+He was the son of classical musicians Efrem Zimbalist and Alma Gluck, and the father of actress Stephanie Zimbalist.
+In addition to his acting career, Zimbalist was also a decorated veteran of the Second World War, receiving both the Bronze Star and Purple Heart medals.
+In 1994, Zimbalist received a star on the Hollywood Walk of Fame for his contributions to television.

 Early life

-Zimbalist was born on November 30, 1918 in Brooklyn, to Jewish immigrants Efrem Zimbalist (1889–1985), a famous Russian-born violinist and symphony conductor, and Alma Gluck (1884–1938), an equally famous Romanian-born operatic soprano.
+Zimbalist was born on November 30, 1918, in Brooklyn, to Jewish immigrants Efrem Zimbalist (1889–1985), a famous Russian-born violinist and symphony conductor, and Alma Gluck (1884–1938), an equally famous Romanian-born operatic soprano.
 He had an older sister, Mary (1915–2008), along with a half-sister from his mother's first marriage, author Marcia Davenport (1903–1996).
 His stepmother was Mary Louise Curtis, the founder of the Curtis Institute of Music.
 Both parents converted to Anglican Christianity and regularly attended the Episcopal Church.
 Zimbalist Jr. attended Fay School in Southborough, Massachusetts.

 Zimbalist boarded at St. Paul's School in Concord, New Hampshire, taking part in school plays.
 He briefly attended Yale University but was expelled, reinstated and expelled a second time on account of low grades.
 He moved back to New York City in 1936 to work as a page for NBC radio where he had small on-air roles as well as presenting shows.
 He furthered his acting training at Neighborhood Playhouse before serving in the United States Army during World War II, where he became friends with writer and director Garson Kanin.